level2-gis/gisportal/README.md

     new login.

 ## Email service
-If you entered correct gmail info at the bottom of config.php you enabled email service using Google SMTP server.
+If you entered correct gmail info at config/gisportal.php you enabled email service using Google SMTP server.
 That means you don't need to setup own mail server.
 This service can be used to sending emails from gisapp or gisportal.

 [Test mail - localhost example](http://localhost/gisportal/index.php/mail/test)